Stone v. Powell

 Stone v.
-Powell, 428 U.S. 465 (1976), was decision of the Supreme Court of the United States that limited which claims of Fourth Amendment violations could be made by state prisoners in habeas corpus petitions in federal courts.
+Powell, 428 U.S. 465 (1976), was a decision of the Supreme Court of the United States that limited which claims of Fourth Amendment violations could be made by state prisoners in habeas corpus petitions in federal courts.
 Specifically, a claim that the exclusionary rule had been broken would be barred if state courts had already given it a full and fair hearing.
 The decision combined two cases that were argued before the Supreme Court on the same day with similar issues, one filed by Lloyd Powell (convicted of murder in California) and the other, titled Wolff v.
 Rice, filed by David Rice (convicted of murder in Nebraska).

 Procedural history of Stone v.
 Powell

 Background

 On the night of February 16, 1968, Lloyd Powell and three friends were at a liquor store in San Bernardino, California, when the store manager spotted Powell stealing a bottle of wine, and a gunfight broke out.
 During the fight, Powell shot and killed the manager's wife (Mary Parsons).
 Around 10 AM the following morning, Powell was arrested in Henderson, Nevada for violating the local vagrancy ordinance.
 The arresting officer found a revolver in his jacket that turned out to be the murder weapon, and he was extradited back to California.